mucommander/mucommander/readme.txt

 - The recently visited locations list is changed to include all the accessed locations from all tabs and windows.
 - The recently visited locations list is restored from previous run on startup (ticket #471).
 - Add fullscreen support for Mac OS X Lion (ticket #468).
+- Add the ability to open sftp symlinks (ticket #467).

 Localization:
 -